 Nicknames

 Over the years, Rolex watches have earned iconic nicknames from collectors, enthusiasts, and the broader watch community.
-These names are often inspired by distinct features, famous wearers, or specific design elements, making them a fun yet practical shorthand for identifying specific models.
+These names are often inspired by distinct features, famous wearers, or specific design elements, making them a useful shorthand for identifying particular models.
+Learning these nicknames will help you hold your own in conversations with dealers and collectors, and make it easier to spot valuable references when you’re out there buying.

 • The Hulk (Submariner Ref.
 116610LV): Known for its green bezel and matching green dial, the Hulk has become one of the most recognizable Rolex models.
 With a price range of $20,000–$25,000, it continues to be highly sought after, especially since its discontinuation in 2020.
 Its bold aesthetic and limited availability make it a collector’s favorite.